 Freshmen and Sophomores who wish to participate in the Research Rookies Program have two consecutive semesters (not including summer) to complete a series of 15 activities and one mini-research project.
 The activities include completing online assignments, participating in workshops, and attending movies and discussions.
 Some activities are required for all members of the program and the remaining ones can be selected from a set of options.
 These activities are all designed to help students build skills in all facets of the scholarly process.
 Students will work with Dr. Joanne Altman, Director of Undergraduate Research and Creative Works.

-Freshman Success Coaches and Student Leaders attend: “A Conversation with John Maxwell & Nido Qubein”
+Student Success Coaches and Freshman Student Leaders attend: “A Conversation with John Maxwell & Nido Qubein”

 Maxwell is the founder of The John Maxwell Company and EQUIP, organizations that have trained more than 5 million leaders in 185 countries.
 Every year, he speaks to Fortune 500 and 100 companies, international government leaders and organizations such as the United Nations, the United States Military Academy at West Point and the NFL.